venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 with the KVM (kernel virtual machine) and your vitualization support from hardware!

 * The argument `accel=kvm` of the `-machine` option is equivalent to the `-enable-kvm`
-* CPU model `host requires KVM.
+* CPU model `host` requires KVM, but you must take care if you use PCI passthrough
+* Using OVMF you can passthrough devices (a graphics card), offering the virtual machine native performance
-* IOMMU must require KVM support, so combinations cannot be made for some cases
+* IOMMU must require KVM support, and `-device intel-iommu` should not be set if PCI passthrough is required
+* IOMMU needs to adding the kernel parameter `intel_iommu=on` for remapping IO in guest
 * If you start your virtual machine and experience very bad performance, should check for proper KVM support
 * KVM needs to be enabled in order to start Win7 or Win8 properly without a blue screen.
 * TPM must be enabled (throught q35 and UEFI+TPM fartures) in order to start Win10 without a blue screen.